-No budget amendment will be processed after June 30, 2014 for Public Service Projects.
 No budget amendment will be processed for Capital Projects Budgets after eighty (80) percent of the available funds have been drawn.

 Budget amendments or Change Orders that deviate from the original scope will be rejected and the funds in question may be subject to recapture at the sole discretion of the City Manager.